ArielSafar/Arduino-Switch-Breaker/README.md

 unlike the original design this one is using a NEMA 17 stepper motor controlled by a Polulu A4988 driver and an arduino pro micro.

-The code itef is using the StepperDriver library by laurb9: https://github.com/laurb9/StepperDriver
+The code itself is using the StepperDriver library by laurb9: https://github.com/laurb9/StepperDriver

 # a little more about changes from the original design:
 The center pole has been enlarged to 8mm for a 150mm lead screw.